cwentland0/perform/README.md

 ## Documentation

 Please see the [documentation website](https://perform.readthedocs.io) for a detailed user guide on installing, running, and designing new simulations for **PERFORM**.
-Brief descriptions of available solver routines and ROM methods are also included; please see the solver theory documentation PDF in `doc/` for more details.
+Brief descriptions of available solver routines and ROM methods are also included.
+If you would like to read the more detailed theory behind the routines, you can compile the solver theory documentation from `doc/solver_theory/main.tex` using your preferred LaTeX PDF compiler.
 A very brief introduction to installing and running the code is included below.

 ## Installation

 Python 3.6+, `numpy`, `scipy`, and `matplotlib` are required for executing **PERFORM**.
-To install the package and any missing dependencies, clone this repository, enter the code's root directory `perform/`, and run the following command:
+Ubuntu 20.04 is the only OS that is actively tested, but MacOS users should not have many issues.
+To install the package and any missing dependencies, clone this repository, enter the code's root directory, and run the following command:

 ```
 pip install -e .